zachpino/digital-media-s18/errata/svg.md

 ### Adding SVG
 ---

-Digrammatic content produced from Adobe Illustrator can be directly included in our html documents.
+With our [video](video.md) in place, we can use Scalable Vector Graphics, produced from Adobe Illustrator, directly in our html documents!

-Within Illustrator: File->Save As->SVG
+File->Save As->SVG

-Opening up the resulting svg file in Sublime should reveal something like this, which can be pasted into an HTML document or further manipulated *as text*.

 ```
 	<svg style="width:100%" version="1.1" id="Layer_1" xmlns="http://www.w3.org/2000/svg" x="0px" y="0px" viewBox="0 0 1600 900" enable-background="new 0 0 1600 900" xml:space="preserve">